kevinjosethomas/knowledgebase/content/Thoughts/Reflecting on Scrapyard — What We Did in Austin TX and 60+ Cities around the World.md

 I'm turning 18 in exactly 7 days and its quite a strange thing to even consider.
 I've spent the last decade trying to grow up and be an adult; always working my hardest to do things outside of my capabilities and be seen as more than just a child.
 But now, as I get closer and closer to 18, it is a strangely frightening prospect—so I thought I'd take it as an opportunity to spend some time and write.

 So yeah!
-Here I am sitting in the backyard of a 15-million-dollar hacker house in Palo Alto—just after wrapping up another 20-hour day at K-Scale.
-I think things have worked out pretty well so far 😜 I can't wait to see where it goes.
+Here I am sitting in the backyard of a 15-million-dollar hacker house in Palo Alto—just after wrapping up another 20-hour day at [[Another Week at K-Scale Labs|K-Scale]] .
+I think things have worked out pretty well so far 🙂 I can't wait to see where it goes.

 Thank you Hack Club, thank you Canada, and thank you for my amazing friends and family :)